Salvador-ON/Toy_App/README.md

 # Microverse - RUBY ON RAILS -Toy APP

-> In this project, We got the chance to build our FIRST RUBY on Rails App.
+> In this project, We got the chance to build our FIRST Ruby on Rails App.
 Following the instruction displayed in [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/getting-your-feet-wet)

 ## Built With